Brandi Padilla enters her fourth season at San Diego State as an assistant coach after joining the Aztec coaching staff in August 2012.

-Brandi Padilla (Jones) enters her third season at San Diego State as an assistant coach after joining the Aztec coaching staff in August 2012, and played a pivotal role in the Aztecs earning their first postseason berth in 2014.
-Padilla works with the Aztec attack as well as draw takers, and helped mentor Michaela Jarvis and Christina Ricciardulli to all-MPSF second-team honors in 2014, thanks to Padilla’s leadership.
+Jarvis and Ricciardulli also picked up all-MPSF second team honors in 2014, thanks to Padilla’s leadership.
 Jarvis led SDSU with 39 points on 19 goals and 20 assists during the 2014 campaign, while Ricciardulli led the team with 54 draw controls, was second on the team with 28 goals and was third with 32 points.

-Jones was instrumental in Maryland's championship run in 2010, tallying 22 goals and 13 assists as one of the top scoring threats for the Terps.
-In the national championship game, Jones scored twice and handed out an assist in Maryland's win against Northwestern.
-Also of note, her sister (Brittany) was on the team when Jones played for the Terps.
+Padilla was instrumental in Maryland's championship run in 2010, tallying 22 goals and 13 assists as one of the top scoring threats for the Terps.
+In the national championship game, Padilla scored twice and handed out an assist in Maryland's win against Northwestern.
+Also of note, her sister (Brittany) was on the team when Padilla played for the Terps.

-Prior to Maryland, Jones was a four-sport star at Poway High School in lacrosse, volleyball, basketball as well as track and field.
+Prior to Maryland, Padilla was a four-sport star at Poway High School in lacrosse, volleyball, basketball as well as track and field.
 In lacrosse, she earned all-CIF honors on three occasions and was named CIF Player of the Year twice.
-Jones was also a two-time US Lacrosse All-American and she was tabbed as an Under Armour All-American in 2007.
+Padilla was also a two-time US Lacrosse All-American and she was tabbed as an Under Armour All-American in 2007.

-Jones is a 2011 graduate of Maryland, earning a bachelor's degree in family science.
+The former Brandi Jones is a 2011 graduate of Maryland, earning a bachelor's degree in family science.
 She and her husband, Eddie Padilla, a strength and conditioning coach at San Diego State, have a son, Teddy.